keygen-sh/request_migrations/README.md

 As you can see, with pattern matching, it makes creating migrations for certain resources simple.
-Here, we've defined a migration that only runs for the `users#show` and `me#show` resources, and only when the response is successfuly.
+Here, we've defined a migration that only runs for the `users#show` resource, and only when the response is successfuly.
 In addition, the data is only migrated when the response body contains a user.

 Next, we'll need to configure `request_migrations` via an initializer under `initializers/request_migrations.rb`: